 Throw some desk ergonomics into the mix by ensuring it is a mechanical keyboard.
 Mechanical keys offer greater comfort, and they’re softer on the bones in your fingers.
 You may also want to ensure that there is an area for wrist resting.

 If you can accommodate both speakers and headphones, and you have the budget and space for the two, there is no reason to not use them both.
-However, if your office standing desk only affords you a small streaming desk setup, you may be forced to leave speakers out of the equation.
+However, if your office standing desk only affords you a small gaming PC setup, you may be forced to leave speakers out of the equation.
 This may sound like a travesty, but it's not such a bad outcome.

 Speakers are great for openly delivering sound to the entire room, but headphones offer a dedicated surround sound experience if you purchase the right ones.

 If you're going to be streaming, then there is an even greater argument for going the headphone route.
 Should you have speakers in your room, the microphone you use for the streaming experience is going to pick up all the sound that comes from them, creating an echo that you don't want in your stream.
-Additionally, if you don't have the budget or space for a dedicated microphone, you can combine your headphone and microphone into one device for your small streaming desk setup.
+Additionally, if you don't have the budget or space for a dedicated microphone, you can combine your headphone and microphone into one device for your small gaming setup ideas.

 All you need is a headphone with a built-in, extendable microphone, and if you adjust the sound output in your headphone well enough, your microphone still isn't going to be picking up any unwanted noise.
 The storage and placement serve to sweeten the pot.
 While you'd have to find space on your small desk gaming setup to place the speakers and subwoofer (if your speakers have one), the most you need to store your headphones away is a headphone stand.

 Alternatively, if your desk has hooks, a desk drawer, or any other storage area, you could opt to place your headphones there instead.
-Whichever way you go, it's always going to benefit a small gaming computer desk setup more to have headphones instead of speakers.
+Whichever way you go, it's always going to benefit a small gaming PC setup more to have headphones instead of speakers.